NateEag/how-i-code/drafts/changing-programs.rst

 ..
 TODO Describe the core technical loop programmers know so well.

+..
+TODO Link to the article on changelogs once it's published.

 Add (an) item(s) to the project's changelog for the change(s) you are about to make.